-- Now we need to derive an additional turbulent transport equation to properly close the system (our closure problem). - In this case, we need an equation for $\epsilon$ or $\omega$ . - These are two equations models, which are probably the most widely used models. - Remember, there are many models. - Have in mind that at the end of the day all equations must be rewritten in terms of mean quantities.
+- Now we need to derive additional turbulent transport equation to properly close the system (our closure problem). - In this case, we need an equation for ε or ω . - These are two equations models, which are probably the most widely used models. - Have in mind that at the end of the day all equations must be rewritten in terms of mean quantities. - Let us revisit the standard $k-\epsilon$ turbulence model by Launder and Sharma [1].

-• At the end of the day, the solvable equations used in the standard $k - \epsilon$ turbulence model are the following ones,
+The solvable equations used in the standard $k-\epsilon$ turbulence model [1] are the following ones,